wp-plugins/what-would-seth-godin-do/readme.txt

 == Upgrade Notice ==
+= 2.0.4 =
+WWSGD now working with the latest version of WordPress, fixing a problem loading jQuery.

 = 2.0.3 =
 The WWSGD counter (and cookie) is now site-wide, not a separate counter for each page.
 (This is a return to the original v1 behavior.)